NourFakih/Smartphone-Sensor-Based-Human-Activity-Recognition/README.md

 * VAE-based pipelines lagged significantly, suggesting that reconstruction-driven representations may not align well with HAR classification goals.
 * Frequency-only models underperformed compared to time-only and full models, but retained moderate predictive power (\~83–94%).

 These findings align with the broader literature: on small-to-medium HAR datasets, classical pipelines with well-chosen features remain extremely competitive—even compared to modern neural models.
-Out-of-distribution tests further confirmed that handcrafted pipelines generalized better to new users than deep fusion methods.

 ---